How to install a motherboard

-The blanking plate fits into the case, and gives you access only to the ports that your motherboard has.
+The blanking plate fits into the case and gives you access only to the ports that your motherboard has.
 However, some motherboard manufacturers use generic blanking plates that fit their entire range of boards.
 With these, you may need to remove some metal covers to give access to your motherboard’s ports.

 The easiest way to see is to hold the blanking plate up to the motherboard until the cutouts match the ports on your board.
 The blanking plate should be pushed against the motherboard with the ridge pointing out, so any text is readable.
-It will only fit one way, so manoeuvre it until it’s the right way.
+It will only fit one way, so maneuver it until it’s the right way.
 Make a note of any ports that are covered.

 3. Remove unnecessary bits

 If you need to remove any parts of the blanking plate, you should do that now.
 You’ll have two options for doing this.
 First, you may have to remove a bit of metal, in a similar way to the metal blanking plates on your case.
 These should be rocked gently out until the metal snaps.

 Second, some ports may be covered by a flap.
 In this case, the flap should be bent inwards (towards where the motherboard will be).
 Make sure that you bend it far enough for the motherboard’s port to be given enough clearance to pass underneath.

 From the inside of the case, you need to take the blanking plate and push it into the gap at the rear of the case.
 Remember to align it so that it’s the same way up as when you measured it against your motherboard.

 The ridge around the outside of the plate should clip into the hole.
 Be warned that this can be really fiddly and the blanking plates don’t always fit perfectly.
 It should, however, clip into place and remain stable without any support.